The Snow at the Palisade

 Members of the extended family were also taken, including Godfrey’s daughter Mary Williams, her husband, and their children.

-Mary did not survive the journey north.
+Mary would not survive the journey north.
 Several days into the march, after a fall on the ice and a miscarriage during the night, she told the town’s minister — himself a captive — that she believed she would not live to see another day.
 She was killed along the trail soon afterward.

 Back in Deerfield, one member of the Nims household had escaped the raiders entirely.